Retail AP Automation: A Guide for Store Owners

 Why Manual Invoice Processing Slows Down Retail Operations

 For any retail business, managing the constant flow of supplier invoices is a significant operational challenge.
-Your Accounts Payable (AP) team handles a high volume of invoices from a diverse range of suppliers, from large national distributors to small, local vendors, each with a different format and layout.
+Your accounts payable (AP) team handles a high volume of invoices from a diverse range of suppliers, from large national distributors to small, local vendors, each with a different format and layout.
 When this process is handled manually, it creates bottlenecks that directly impact your bottom line.

 What is Retail Accounts Payable Automation and How Does It Work?